wzWang1991/TCP-Protocol-implementation/README.md

 	If you don't use proxy, the estimated RTT may become 0, which make timeout becomes 0.
 It's not good to transmit packet with timeout=0.
 So I set the minimum timeout to 10ms.

+	Like TCP, only calculate the packet which did not be resent.

 - ACK number

 	In my program, ack number is closer to TCP protocol but not GBN.
 When a receiver received a packet, it will send its expected sequence number as its ack number.
 So the sender should set the base to expected number, but not expected number - 1.

+- ACK strategy

+	In GBN, receiver should not send an ack for a packet whose sequence number is smaller than expected number.
+I found some times, although ack is transmitted on TCP, especially when transmitting rate is very high, an ack may not be processed correctly at sender side.
+In this case, if window size is 1, the transmitting process may stop.
+Because sender can't receive any ack for its packet.

+	So I make receiver send an proper ack, which ack number is expected number, for any packet, including corrupt packet, except delayed ACK happens.

 - Head: